The Association is managed by a team of eight elected officers. The current board members are:

 Ruben De Keyser, Outreach

 Ruben is an design and social media addict.
 He studied Interior design, real estate and marketing.
-Mostly he works as a green energy consultant and has experience as an e-marketing consultant.
+Mostly he works in the hospitality industry and as a green energy consultant and has experience as an e-marketing consultant.
 Ruben has been active in the non profit sector for many years in local, national and international LGBT organisations.
 He was a key volunteer in the Belgian Pride for many years, a VP of operations with InterPride and is currently the Outreach Coordinator for EPOA.
 Being in these different organisations it gave him a chance to travel the globe and meet so many wonderful, interesting and inspiring people.
 Hopefully future travels all over the globe will enable Ruben to meet many more such people and help make the world more accepting towards LGBT people.

 Stein Runar Østigaard, EuroPride Coordinator